Telespazio-VEGA-UK/GBT-UBT-Tool/README.md

 -Djava.library.path="xxx" -jar GBT-UBT-Tool.jar) where "xxx" is the location of the installed HDF5 lib folder.

 5) Choose a number of image rows to assign per thread.
-Suggest for a full orbit TOA_1P product ~43K rows, choose 5400 rows per thread.
-This parameter tunes the work distributed per CPU core
+This parameter tunes the work distributed per CPU core.
+Suggest initial value of 2000.

 6) Choose FOV reporting extent (0 - 1).
 This parameter alters the size of the returned FOV projection depending on the intensity specified. (i.e. 0.1 -> FOV